 But engineers and developers aren’t always pushing out new features on a regular schedule.
 They often need to spend time on tech debt, infrastructure projects, and bug fixes – i.e. features that aren’t interesting or promotable to customers.

 Far past just showing that you release a lot of features, integrations can be one of the things most requested by users.
-So why wouldn’t you shout to the rooftops when you add a new one?
+When’s the last time you checked support requests for new integrations.
+Go take a look and you’ll understand why you should shout to the rooftops when you add a new one!

 Many integrations are built and released silently, which could mean your users don’t even know they exist.
 Make sure you promote them just as heavily as your core product features since you want them used just as aggressively.